📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 1cd ~/karrio 2docker-compose exec db pg_dump -U postgres -d db > karrio_backup_$(date +%Y%m%d).sql

-1. Create a Space in the Digital Ocean control panel
+1. Create a Space in Digital Ocean control panel

 Monitoring